 The CSP provides convenient, 24/7 access to your community service activities.
 Use the CSP to log in and save your activities, then submit!

 - You must be a recipient of the ʻImi Naʻauao scholarship.

 - Register using the email you provided KS Financial Aid and Scholarship Services.

 For more information, download the CSP Step-by-Step Guide.

 We encourage recipients to access and navigate the CSP.
 Should you have any questions, we are glad to kōkua.
-Please call our Applicant Services Center or visit a Resource Center near you for assistance.
+Please call a KS Resource Center for assistance.

 Satisfactory Academic Progress